While streaming has won out as the preferred method for music consumption these days, all that glitters is not gold.

 What if an artist wants to give away the fifth stream if someone shares the song with one of their friends?
 We'll be happy to build in that feature too.

-Even though the stream-to-own model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so if there’s a way to help musicians with self-promotion and discovery, we’ll do our best to adapt.
+While this model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so if there's a way to help musicians with self-promotion and discovery, we'll do our best to adapt.

 But the reality is, Spotify isn't our competition.